-A manually designed scheduler may become obsolete due to the deployment of additional cells or a new technology in the network.
-The main advantage of GP is that updated schedulers can be evolved when required.
-GP leverages training data to infer a specialized strategy.
+Manually engineered schedulers are often brittle solutions that break easily if an unanticipated network change occurs.
+The main advantage of GP is that a new scheduler can be evolved at any time.
+This may be necessary if a new cell is installed, or if some new technology is deployed within the network.
+GP leverages GECCO, July 2019, Prague, Czech Republic training data to infer a specialized strategy.
 The degree to which GP generates tailored schedulers was assessed by simulating two different deployment scenarios D1 and D2.
 Two schedulers were then obtained as follows.

-- (1) A scheduler S1 was evolved using training data generated in D1 - (2) A different scheduler S2 was evolved using training data from D2.
+- (1) A scheduler S1 was evolved using training data generated in D1. - (2) A different scheduler S2 was evolved using training data from D2.